GALS Inc. across the nation

 Deputy Chief of Planning and Performance

-Dhyia sees herself as a unicorn because she is a data-driven, people person.
-Before joining GALS Inc., Dhyia served as the Director of Strategy for City Colleges of Chicago where she oversaw the Office of Strategy & Research at Malcolm X College.
-She was responsible for performance and strategic growth for the College through a merger acquisition of the Healthcare School.
-She led initiatives that helped to increase student completion from 7% to 23% within 4 years by improving institutional data literacy.
-She served as a strategic adviser to the president and the leadership team at the District on planning, budgeting, and operational improvement.
-Prior to MXC, she supported mission-driven organizations as a consultant, first in higher education and healthcare at Huron Consulting Group then later with her own firm.
-She has a Master of Education in Higher Ed Administration from Loyola University and a Bachelor of Arts in Political Science from University of Illinois at Champaign-Urbana.
+Before joining GALS Inc., Dhyia served as the Director of Strategy for City Colleges of Chicago where she led the Office of Strategy & Research at Malcolm X College.
+She was responsible for performance and strategic growth for the merger acquisition of its Healthcare School.
+Her initiatives increased student completion from 7% to 23% within 4 years by increasing staff-wide data literacy.
+As an adviser to the President and Chancellor’s leadership team, she developed initiatives for district-wide planning, budgeting, and operational improvement.
+Prior to MXC, she supported mission-driven organizations as a consultant, first at Huron Consulting Group in their Higher Education and Healthcare practice then later within her own firm.
+Dhyia considers herself a “unicorn” because she both understands and enjoys working with data and people, equally.
+She has a Master of Education in Higher Ed Administration from Loyola University Chicago and a Bachelor of Arts in Political Science from the University of Illinois at Champaign-Urbana.

 Deputy Chief of Schools

-I started my work in public schools as an undercover agent for social change and civic enlightenment.
-Finding GALS saved my career and gave me a place to fully engage in this work.
-I feel the calling now more than ever to use my skills and experience to help lift people into the most empowered, embodied versions of themselves through education so we can steer the planet back to health.
+When I started teaching, I felt like an undercover agent for social justice, working covertly through the classroom.
+Finding GALS has allowed me to fully and unapologetically engage in this radical, transformational work.
+I feel the calling now more than ever to use my skills and experience to help students grow into the most authentic, empowered, and embodied versions of themselves, so that they can take the lead in creating a more just and equitable world.

 Deputy Chief of Partnerships